garethrepton/garethrepton.github.io/_posts/2018-11-02-Spring Cleaning with NDepend.md

 This is probably the best auto generated dependency graph tool I've seen and it makes it fairly easy to see if inappropriate references have been added between solution projects.

 ## In Summary
 This has been a really quick roundup of some of the features I found immediately useful with NDepend whilst applying it to an old side project solution I had lying around.
 I've barely scratched the surface of its features, but I did find it fairly useful.
-Whilst I don't think it should just be used without interpretation, if its the type of thing you need to monitor/cleanup in a project or solution, I can see how it could be a real time saver.
+Whilst I don't think it should be used without interpretation, if its the type of thing you need to monitor/cleanup in a project or solution, I can see how it could be a real time saver and it was certainly very useful for cleaning up the existing problems in this solution.